I'm a provider

 The thalassemias result from mutations in the globin genes, resulting in reduced or absent hemoglobin production, reducing oxygen delivery.
 The supportive treatment of beta-thalassemia major requires life-long red blood cell transfusions that lead to progressive iron overload and the potential for organ damage and impaired cardiac, hepatic, and endocrine function.
 The only definitive cure for thalassemia is to correct the genetic defect with allogeneic HSCT.

-Aplastic anemia in children is rare, and is most often idiopathic and less commonly due to a hereditary disorder.
+Aplastic anemia in children is rare, and is most often idiopathic and less commonly, due to a hereditary disorder.
 Inherited syndromes include Fanconi anemia, a rare, autosomal recessive disease, characterized by genomic instability, with congenital abnormalities, chromosome breakage, cancer susceptibility, and progressive bone marrow failure leading to pancytopenia and severe aplastic anemia.
-Frequently this disease terminates in a myelodysplastic syndrome or acute myelogenous leukemia.
+Frequently, this disease terminates in a myelodysplastic syndrome or acute myelogenous leukemia.
 Most patients with Fanconi anemia succumb to the complications of severe aplastic anemia, leukemia, or solid tumors, with a median survival of 30 years of age.
+In Fanconi anemia, HSCT is currently the only treatment that definitively restores normal hematopoiesis.
+Excellent results have been observed with the use of HLA-matched sibling allogeneic HSCT, with cure of the marrow failure and amelioration of the risk of leukemia.

 Dyskeratosis congenita is characterized by marked telomere dysregulation with clinical features of reticulated skin hyperpigmentation, nail dystrophy, and oral leukoplakia.
 Early mortality is associated with bone marrow failure, infections, pulmonary complications, or malignancy.

 Mutations affecting ribosome assembly and function are associated with Shwachman-Diamond syndrome, and Diamond-Blackfan anemia.
-Shwachman-Diamond has clinical features that include pancreatic exocrine insufficiency, skeletal abnormalities and pancytopenia.
-Diamond-Blackfan anemia is characterized by absent or decreased erythroid precursors in the bone marrow with 30% of patients also having a variety of physical anomalies.
+Shwachman-Diamond has clinical features that include pancreatic exocrine insufficiency, skeletal abnormalities and cytopenias, with some patients developing aplastic anemia.
+As with other bone marrow failure syndromes, patients are at increased risk of myelodysplastic syndrome and malignant transformation, especially acute myelogenous leukemia.
+Diamond-Blackfan anemia is characterized by absent or decreased erythroid precursors in the bone marrow, with 30% of patients also having a variety of physical anomalies.

-Exogenous enzyme replacement therapy is available for a limited number of the inherited metabolic diseases; however, these drugs don’t cross the blood-brain barrier, which results in ineffective treatment of the central nervous system.
+Exogenous enzyme replacement therapy is available for a limited number of the inherited metabolic diseases; however, these drugs do not cross the blood-brain barrier, which results in ineffective treatment of the central nervous system.
 Stem-cell transplantation provides a constant source of enzyme replacement from the engrafted donor cells, which are not impeded by the blood-brain barrier.
-The donor-derived cells can migrate and engraft in many organ systems, giving rise to different types of cells, for example microglial cells in to different types of cells, for example microglial cells in the brain and Kupffer cells in the liver.
+The donor-derived cells can migrate and engraft in many organ systems, giving rise to different types of cells, (for example, microglial cells in the brain and Kupffer cells in the liver).

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

-Allogeneic bone marrow transplants are considered medically necessary for selected patients with the following disorders:
+Allogeneic hematopoietic stem cell transplantation is considered medically necessary for select patients with the following disorders:

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.